Skip Navigation

 603-358-2327

 Dr. Gilligan received her DMA in Composition from Boston University, where she won the Malloy Miller Prize in Composition, a Dean’s Scholarship, and a Department Honor Award.
-At BU she studied composition with Richard Cornell, Martin Amlin, and Ketty Nez.
-She earned her MM in Composition from the Longy School of Music, where she studied composition and piano.
+She earned her MM in Composition from the Longy School of Music and she holds a Bachelor’s degree in Chemistry from Lehigh University.

 Is this your profile?
 Edit